+- Surgical and nonsurgical treatment of tissues supporting the teeth (gums) - Soft tissue grafts (per site) are covered once every three years. - Occlusion Fixing how teeth bite together - Covered for eight teeth or fewer once in a 12-month period.

+Treating gum disease with nonsurgical periodontal scaling and root planing

+• Covered every three years from the date of service.

+Periodontal surgery

-- Surgical and nonsurgical treatment of tissues supporting the teeth (gums) - Soft tissue grafts (per site) are covered once every three years. - Occlusion Fixing how teeth bite together - Covered for eight teeth or fewer once in a 12-month period. - Treating gum disease with nonsurgical periodontal scaling and root planing - Periodontal scaling/root planing is covered every three years (from treatment date). - Localized delivery of antimicrobial agents - Localized delivery of antimicrobial agents is covered when your gums have pocket depth readings of 5mm or greater. - Limited to two teeth per quadrant up to two times (per tooth) per benefit period. - Must have had scaling and root planing done six weeks six months before the treatment, or you must be in active supportive periodontal therapy. - Periodontal surgery - Periodontal surgery (per site) is covered once every three years (from treatment date). - You must have had scaling and root planing done six weeks six months before the surgery, or you must be in active supportive periodontal therapy.
+- Periodontal surgery (per site) is covered once every three years (from treatment date). - You must have had scaling and root planing done six weeks six months before the surgery, or you must be in active supportive periodontal therapy.

+Localized delivery of antimicrobial agents

+- Localized delivery of antimicrobial agents is covered when your gums have pocket depth readings of 5mm or greater. - Limited to two teeth per quadrant up to two times (per tooth) per benefit period. - Must have had scaling and root planing done six weeks six months before the treatment, or you must be in active supportive periodontal therapy.